manolitto/openvlex2/jacks/README.md

 - For wall tiles and non-square floor tiles (e.g. 2x1), it is advisable to align the sockets so that the "slot" of the jack points towards the wall or the longer tile side.
 It is then much easier to unplug the tile by wiggling it slightly.

 - Use either:
-  - plastic glue, which takes longer to be strong enough for plugging and unplugging the tile, or
+  - **plastic glue**, which takes longer to be strong enough for plugging and unplugging the tile, or
-  - superglue, which allows the tile to be used immediately after a few minutes, but is more difficult to remove if one of the "lips" of the jack breaks one day.
+  - **superglue**, which allows the tile to be used immediately after a few minutes, but is more difficult to remove if one of the "lips" of the jack breaks one day.

 - Use clamps to press the pieces firmly together until the glue is strong enough.